CurvSurf/FindSurface-Android/Readme.md

-### Q. Does this framework work on Android Native/NDK?
+### Q. Does this library work on Android Native/NDK?

 You have to directly use the header files and the .so file embedded in the provided aar file in order to link the native side.
 If your app has both native part (c/c++) and Java/Kotlin part, use the aar file when you build the app.
 Details on the steps will be updated in the future.